zainea-bogdan/Data_Engineer_Project_WoWCinema/Business_Requirements/README.md

 - **Platform vs. IMDb Rating Comparison**

   - Compares average user ratings on the WoWCinema platform with IMDb ratings to assess alignment with global audience sentiment.

-- **Movie Completion Rate Overview**

-  - Shows the average percentage of each movie watched by users, offering insight into how engaging or “finishable” the content is.

 ---